 A survey of contemporary research and theory in social development during infancy and childhood with consideration of the cultural context of development.
-Topics include interactional development, attachment, understanding self and others, sex role development, parenting and socialization, and outcome of development.
+Topics include interactional development, attachment, understanding self and others, parenting and socialization, emotional development and outcomes of development (prosocial and antisocial behaviour).

-Prerequisite: PSY201H5/equivalent, 210H5/213H5
+Prerequisite: PSY201H5/equivalent, 210H5/ 213H5